-PART A - to be comple PART A - to be completed by the parent Full name of child Date of Birth Please tick box if it descr ribes your child's circumstances.
+PAR1 PART A - to be completed by the parent Full n name of child Date of Birth Pleas se tick box if it desc ribes your child's circumstances.
 Criterion 3 Priority will next be given to children who are Baptised Catholic.
 6 Criterion 5 Priority will next be given to children of other Christian denominations 8 whose membership is evidenced by a minister of religion.
 Criterion 6 Priority will next be given to children of other faiths 9 whose membership is evidenced by a religious leader.
 8 I attach a copy of the Baptismal Certificate or a Certificate of Dedication.